Ben Ferguson: Broadcasting career

 Ferguson's national talk-radio show focuses on current events from a conservative point of view.
 The Ben Ferguson Show can be heard over ICON Radio Network weekly on Sunday evenings from 7 to 10 pm ET.

 Ferguson hosted a local radio show in Memphis during evening drive time slot (from 4 to 7 pm) weekdays on WREC (600 AM) in Memphis until April 20, 2010.
 On May 3, 2010, KWAM 990 announced that he would be their new evening drive time host.
 On April 25, 2011, Ben moved to WKIM 98.9 FM, coinciding with a format change in the station to an all-talk network.

 In late 2018, Ferguson moved to CRTV, the channel founded by Mark Levin's Conservative Review, to host a midday talk show called 'The Ferguson File'.
 In December of that year, CRTV merged with Glenn Beck's BlazeTV to form Blaze Media, and Ferguson's show moved to the new combined channel, which is carried by numerous cable systems across the country as well as streamed online.
 In January 2021, Ferguson announced a podcast deal with Premiere Networks that allowed his show to be part of the iHeartRadio podcast network.

 He also appears frequently on Fox News Channel, MSNBC, CNBC, Fox Business, CNN, and CNN Headline News.

-Republican National Convention appearance
+2004 presidential election

-Ferguson addressed the 2004 Republican National Convention.
-His speech was quoted in various news outlets, including the Chicago Tribune, Toronto Star and Pittsburgh Post-Gazette.
+At 21, Ferguson addressed a small crowd of young Republicans at the Republican National Youth Convention advocating for youth turnout during the 2004 election.
+Also during his speech, Ferguson attacked Michael Moore, noted that young people were fighting the War on Terror, and made attacks on the media.